yalasoo/tp/docs/DeveloperGuide.md

 1. User opens LittleLogBook.
 2. LittleLogBook shows list of all the contacts added.
-3. User requests to mark attendance of a specific student.
+3. User requests to mark attendance of a specific contact.
-4. LittleLogBook succesfully marks student's attendance.
+4. LittleLogBook successfully marks contact's attendance.

     Use case ends.